ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Media-Metadata.markdown

 ## Alternative Method ##

-For use with small batch media uploader tool or building a bulkloader file from scratch - see full documentation at [How to Upload Media to TACC](/how_to/How-to-Upload-Media-to-TACC)
+For use with small batch media uploader tool - see full documentation at [How to Upload Media to TACC](/how_to/How-to-Upload-Media-to-TACC)

 ### Modify Media Metadata Bulkload File